imageio/imageio-ffmpeg/README.md

             print(len(frame))

     Parameters:
-        path (str): the file path to read from. pix_fmt (str): the pixel format of the frames to be read.
+        path (str): the filename of the file to read from. pix_fmt (str): the pixel format of the frames to be read.
             The default is "rgb24" (frames are uint8 RGB images). input_params (list): Additional ffmpeg input command line parameters.